deval-shah/enterprise-search/README.md

 ### 3. Setup Qdrant

-Qdrant is used as the vector search engine.
+Qdrant is used as the vector search database.
 Follow these steps to set it up using Docker.

 - **Pull Qdrant Docker Image**